 It is proposed that changes be made in the legislation to provide guidance on the determination of any deemed donation that is triggered by the application of the anti-avoidance measure in respect of low interest or interest free loans, advances or credit that are denominated in any currency other than South African Rand.
-It is proposed that for purposes of determining the amount to be treated as a donation, any foreign denominated debt outstanding at the end of the year of assessment of the trust or company that owes the tainted loan, advance or credit or any foreign denominated interest incurred during any year of assessment of such trust or company must be translated to the currency of the Republic by applying the spot rate on the last day of that year of assessment of that trust or company.
+It is proposed that the donation be translated by the natural person referred to in section 7C(1)(a), 1(b), (1A) or (1B) to the currency of the Republic by applying the average exchange rate for that year of assessment.